llauer/myFlixAPI/public/documentation.md

 ##### Request

-A JSON object containing id, name, email, date of birth and favorite movies.
+A JSON object containing id, name, email and birthday.
 The information is to be added to the message body of the HTTP request.
 A success or failure will also be returned.

 ``{
     "id": "db3b23a6-23a8-47c2-aaec-5d4649286bdf",
-    "name": "Silent Bobs Friend Jay",
+    "username": "tanderson",
+    "password": "********"
     "email": "funnyman2@comicbooks.org",
-    "dateOfBirth": "05/16/1985"
+    "birthday": "05/16/1985"
 }``

 ##### Response